-The Parent Leadership Training Institute
+Parent Advocacy Training

 To lead means to have influence.
 By definition, a parent is a leader.